2nd April 2019

 Under the regulations, the way we are asked to calculate the bonus gap uses actual bonus paid across all men and all women.
 It does not take into account where bonus is pro-rated for part-time hours.
 We are required to provide both median and mean figures.

 Harrison Spinks employ over 600 people throughout the business in various roles.
-Across the business 86% of all staff are male with females taking up just 14% of total roles.
+Across the business 86% of all staff are male with females taking up just 14% of total roles which is consistent with last year

-The majority of our job roles are the manufacturing of our various products (mattresses, headboards, divans, springs etc.) and of these manufacturing roles 91% of employees are male.
-The majority of female roles within Harrison Spinks are office jobs such as customer service or accounts.
+The majority of our job roles are the manufacturing of our various products (mattresses, headboards, divans, springs etc.) and of these manufacturing roles 92% of employees are male (compared to 91% last year).
+The majority of female roles within Harrison Spinks are office jobs such as customer service or Accounts.